-How the Beatles Stepped Into the Next Phase of Their Career With ‘Help!’
+How the Beatles Moved Into the Next Phase With ‘Help!’

 Rubber Soul is often marked as the turning point in the Beatles' career, the moment where they transcended the pop confines of Beatlemania and became serious artists.
 But the first steps toward that independence came a few months earlier on Rubber Soul's predecessor Help!, a soundtrack of sorts to the Beatles' second movie and their first real exploration outside of pop's stifling limitations.

 The group's restlessness was starting to become obvious on its previous album, Beatles for Sale, which was the quartet's third LP in a little more than a year.
 The strains of Beatlemania were showing by this point.
 Almost half of the songs on the album were covers, and most of the originals by John Lennon and Paul McCartney weren't up to their usual standards.

 They were in a rut and they knew it.
 They needed a change.
 And they used the opportunity of their second movie, a fun, if disposable, piece of 007-era film-making, to try out some new things with their music.

 Sessions for the album, their fifth, began in mid-February 1965 – a little more than two months after the release of Beatles for Sale – and wrapped four months later.
 They recorded 20 songs, 14 of which ended up on the LP.
 And like A Hard Day's Night, also a soundtrack of sorts, Help!'s first side includes songs heard and performed in the movie; the second half features two covers (one sung by Ringo Starr), a George Harrison song (he's given two for the first time) and a handful of tunes that foreshadow Rubber Soul.